CartoDB/training/speakers.md

 #### EXTERNAL RESOURCES

-* [Flickr Gallery](https://www.flickr.com/photos/62832379@N00/) = A great place to get images of awesome projects to include in your slide decks
+[Flickr Gallery](https://www.flickr.com/photos/62832379@N00/) = A great place to get images of awesome projects to include in your slide decks

-* [Pinterest for Maps](http://www.pinterest.com/andrewxhill/interactive-maps/) = Sample maps in context, good for images and anecdotes
+[Pinterest for Maps](http://www.pinterest.com/andrewxhill/interactive-maps/) = Sample maps in context, good for images and anecdotes

-* [CDB Gallery](https://www.dropbox.com/personal/cdb-gallery) = dropbox repository of mapping images and gifs for presentations
-* [CDB Vimeo](https://vimeo.com/vizzuality) = video tutorials and screencasts
+[CartoDB Vimeo](https://vimeo.com/channels/cartodb) = Video tutorials and screencasts

-#### RECORDED LESSONS

-This should autopopulate if we include posts of category: 'video'